Essential reportedly cancels next phone, considers sale

 According to Bloomberg, current discussions involve the sale of the entire company, which includes the patent portfolio, smartphones like the PH-1, an upcoming smart home device, plus a camera accessory.
 Plans for a second follow-up smartphone have apparently been shelved, with most of the engineering effort shifted toward that aforementioned smart home product.

 Yet, this doesn't mean the end of the Essential phone business.
-Bloomberg reports that the company is considering hiring a manufacturer other than Foxconn to still create a phone with the Essential brand.
+Bloomberg reports that the company is considering hiring a manufacturer other than Foxconn to create a phone with the Essential brand.
 This way it could get out of the development process but still be able to remain in the smartphone business.

-Note: Update: Andy Rubin tweeted the following about the phone cancellation, though he did not mention anything about selling the company.
+We always have multiple products in development at the same time and we embrace canceling some in favor of the ones we think will be bigger hits.
+We are putting all of our efforts towards our future, game-changing products, which include mobile and home products.— Andy Rubin (@Arubin) May 24, 2018